 Series 2 / Series 2a / 3 Land Rover

-The later series Landrovers can be a sound buy.
+The later series Land Rovers can be a sound buy.
 The Series 2 Land rover came out in 1958, initially sporting the original 2L engine from the series 1.
-The Series 2 Landrover and Series 2a Landrover are largely the same beast, with very slight differences.
-The Series 2 Landrover is perhaps the most popular vintage Land Rover for ownership, as these classic Landrovers are perhaps the most practical and pretty of any early Land Rover.
+The Series 2 and Series 2a Land Rovers are largely the same beast, with very slight differences.
+The Series 2 is perhaps the most popular vintage Land Rover for ownership, as these classic vehicles are perhaps the cheapest and most pretty of the marque.

-These classic Landrover Series 2 / Series 2a were built with both petrol and diesel engines, the 2286cc unit which is still running strong to this day.
+These classic vehicles were built with both petrol and diesel engines, the 2286cc unit which is still running strong to this day.
 Some people prefer the petrol engine, as they rarely give any trouble and can be easily tuned.
 You do get a few extra miles per gallon out of the diesel Land Rover, but you lose power and refinement.
-We also tend to find that the diesel brake set up, with vacuum storage ball, and vacuum generated by the intake manifold, is less powerful than the parallel petrol setup.
-The brakes on a Landrover Series 2a diesel do still work, but tend to require more effort to stop the vehicle.

 Fuel economy is a frequently asked topic.
-Many people quote 18mpg for the petrol Series 2a Land Rover, and 22mpg for the diesel Series 2 Landrover.
-We have, on some occasions managed to get nearer to 30 mpg on a longer run from a petrol unit.
-Good set up on your Landrover series 2; electronic ignition, free wheeling hubs, overdrive, and a healthy engine can all contribute.
+Many people quote 18mpg for the petrol Series 2a Land Rover, and 22mpg for the diesel Series 2 .
+We have, on some occasions managed to get nearer to 30 mpg on a longer run from a petrol unit – most people carry out small journeys and this reduces economy, as it would with any car.
+Good set up on your vehicle – electronic ignition, free wheeling hubs, overdrive, and a healthy engine can all contribute.

-The Series 3 Landrover represents perhaps the best value Landrover.
-The series Three Land Rover can also be bought tax exempt, which represents a good saving.
-Having a tax exempt Land Rover is a big pull for owners, but expect to pay a premium for such a vehicle.
-Tax exempt Landrovers rebuilt on a galvanised chassis are perhaps the most desirable of them all.
-The Series 3 can also be called the 88″ Landrover, a Landrover Truckcab, a Series 3 88″ Land Rover, or a SWB Land Rover.
-The series 3 Landrover was the most comfortable of all the classic Landrovers, and had a soft dash, better ride quality and synchro on all gears.
-These vintage Landrovers should be nice to drive, with their modern servo brakes and comfy seats.
+The Series 3 Land Rover represents perhaps the best value.
+Early examples are now tax exempt too, which represents a good saving.
+Having a tax exempt Land Rover is a big pull for some owners, but expect to pay a premium for such a vehicle. .
+These vehicles are generally the most comfortable of all classic Land Rovers, and had a soft dash, better ride quality and synchro on all gears.
+They should be better to drive, with their modern servo brakes and comfy seats.